Carron Little

 Executive Director

-In addition to Carron’s work with Chicago Women’s History Center she has organized International Women's Day events in Chicago since 2016 at Chicago Cultural Center and WomenMade Gallery.
-Working with an international collective of women she organizes the annual symposium Flow • embody in site developing cross-cultural partnerships internationally.
-Currently, She is currently working on the editing of a scholarly publication called 8 Acts of Love that presents texts inspired by Out of Site Chicago's public performance art archive.
+Since 2016 Carron has organized International Women's Day events in Chicago at Chicago Cultural Center and WomenMade Gallery.
+Working with an international collective of women she organizes the annual symposium Flow • embody in site developing cross-cultural partnerships internationally and most recently she published a catalog about an exhibition at the University of Lincoln, U.K. and has two upcoming academic publications coming out this fall.